MNuman07/Network-Reduction-Model/README.md

 │ │ └── case6.m                 Example input files
 │ │ └── case39.m                Example input files
 │ │ └── case118.m               Example input files
-│ └── use_rei.jl                Example script to run the REI reduction │ └── README.md                 Documentation and instructions
+│ └── use_rei.jl                Script to run the REI reduction
+│ └── README.md                 Documentation and instructions
 ```
 ## Model Overview
 + Implements the REI Method for power network reduction.
-+ Uses PowerModels.jl to handle network data and optimization.
++ Uses PowerModels.jl to handle network data and optimisation.
 + Partitions the power network into zones and reduces it to an equivalent smaller model.
-+ Provides tools to:
-+ Run Optimal Power Flow (OPF) for both original and reduced networks.
++ Provides tools to run Optimal Power Flow (OPF) for both original and reduced networks.
-+ Implements the REI Method for power network reduction.
-+ Uses PowerModels.jl to handle network data and optimization.
-+ Partitions the power network into zones and reduces it to an equivalent smaller model.

 ## Required Packages
 Before running the model, ensure the following Julia packages are installed:

-+ **PowerModels.jl:** Power system optimization and analysis
++ **PowerModels.jl:** Power system optimisation and analysis
 + **Ipopt.jl:** Non-linear optimisation solver for OPF
-+ **LinearAlgebra.jl:**
++ **LinearAlgebra.jl:** Tools for matrix operations and linear algebra
-+ **SparseArrays.jl:** Enables efficient representation and manipulation of sparse matrices, which are critical for modeling large-scale power system networks with sparsely connected nodes.
++ **SparseArrays.jl:** Efficient handling of sparse matrices for large networks
+## How to Run the Model
++ First, download or clone this repository to your local system
++ Navigate to the examples folder.
++ Parse a MATPOWER case file (e.g., case118.m).
++ Execute the use_rei.jl file
++ Perform the REI-based network reduction.